 If you want your green leaves to be intact, or you prefer them cut into bigger pieces, you need to blanch the greens prior to freezing.
 Blanching will stop the enzyme actions and also destroy certain enzymes that make leafy greens bitter.

-Wash the fresh harvested greens and blanch them in boiling water.
+Wash the freshly harvested greens and blanch them in boiling water.
 Most greens need to be blanched for 2 minutes, collard greens for 3.
 Cool and drain immediately.
 Now put them into a freezer bag or container.
 Label and freeze.

 Note, your greens will shrink immensely.
 I like to freeze blanched greens portion wise.
 This way I do not have to cut the frozen greens apart.